yogesh-turing/Meta-CodeBench-APP/failure_reason.md

 - The check for cyclic dependencies should be performed within the dfs function.
 The incorrect solution attempts to detect cyclic dependencies using the taskDependencies map, which is not updated during the execution of the dfs function.

 - The incorrect solution sorts tasks by priority after the dfs function has been called.
-However, tasks should be sorted by priority before being passed to the dfs function to ensure that dependencies are added to the result before their dependent task
+However, tasks should be sorted by priority before being passed to the dfs function to ensure that dependencies are added to the result before their dependent task.

 ----------------------------------------------------------------------------------------------------------------